bluecats/bluecats-docs-edge/edge-update-firmware.md

 <p align="center"><img width="600px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-firmware-update/connect-manage-menu.png" alt="Register and Manage"/></p>

-Then you can navigate to Bluecats -> Connect and Manage and click the 'Register' button in the 'Register with Bluecats Cloud' section if the device is not registerd before.
+Then navigate to `Bluecats` -> `Connect and Manage`.
+If the 'Device Register Status' is 'Registered' then the edge device is successfully conneected with the Bluecats cloud services.
+If the status is 'Invalid' or you need to re-register the device, refer [registering the device](getting-started-connect.md#register-with-bluecats-cloud).

 <p align="center"><img width="600px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-firmware-update/connect-manage-update.png" alt="Update Firmware"/></p>